 Software-as-a-Service (SaaS) and on-prem field service software

-Enhance scalability and availability, improve the speed of communications between microservices, and reduce costs.
+Improve performance efficiency, elasticity, scalability, the speed of communications between microservices, and cost optimization.

 DevOps Services – Infrastructure Build-Out and Automation, Containers, Microservices